 Evidence Recovery Importance

 There are three main factors we would like to mention regarding the reason for proper evidence recovery.
 First, when we retrieve recorded video evidence, we create a video recording of our process.
 This establishes an indisputable chain of custody.
 It also demonstrates for those who were not present the process and procedure we used.
 We take special precautions during the retrieval process to make sure we leave with at least one version of the recording.
-We also leave with the recorded video evidence for future forensic enhancement and authentication as necessary.
+Additionally, we leave with the recorded video evidence for future forensic enhancement and authentication as necessary.

-An excellent manual for retrieval of electronic evidence developed jointly by the federal government?s inter-agency Technical Support Working Group, the FBI Forensic Audio, Video, and Image Analysis Unit, and law enforcement agencies from around the world.
-Entitled Best Practices for the Retrieval of Video Evidence from Digital CCTV Systems, it contains an authoritative (if somewhat dated) overview of the topic, and covers many of the protocols we have adopted at Primeau Forensics.
+An excellent manual for retrieval of electronic evidence developed jointly by the federal government’s inter-agency Technical Support Working Group, the FBI Forensic Audio, Video, and Image Analysis Unit, and law enforcement agencies from around the world.
+Entitled Best Practices for the Retrieval of Video Evidence from Digital CCTV Systems, it contains an authoritative (if somewhat dated) overview of the topic and covers many of the protocols we have adopted at Primeau Forensics.

 Before digital audio and video recorders, retrieving a tape-based analogue recording was fairly straightforward.
 Recordings were made to tape cassettes, which were stored in climate-controlled conditions.
 Evidence retrieval was as simple as picking up the original cassette recording.
 Digital video recorders (DVRs), however, do not record to easily portable cassettes.
 Rather, they record to the kind of hard disk drives found in computers.
 These internal hard drives are not portable, making evidence retrieval more difficult.
 Whether we take the DVR or its internal drive with me or make a lossless copy of its contents, I always follow anti-static procedures and carry all media in specially shielded cases.

-Proprietary V.S.
-Open Source Video
+Proprietary vs Open Source Video